Quickstart: Create an example Consumption logic app workflow using the Azure portal

 A workflow always starts with a single trigger, which specifies the condition to meet before running any subsequent actions in the workflow.
 Each time the trigger fires, Azure Logic Apps creates and runs a workflow instance.
 If the trigger doesn't fire, no workflow instance is created or run.
-Azure Logic Apps includes hundreds of connectors with triggers that you can use to start your workflow.

 This example uses an RSS trigger that checks an RSS feed, based on the specified schedule.
 If a new item exists in the feed, the trigger fires, and a new workflow instance is created and run.
 If multiple new items exist between checks, the trigger fires for each item, and a separate new workflow instance runs for each item.
-By default, workflow instances created at the same time also run at the same time, or concurrently.
+By default, workflow instances that are created at the same time also run at the same time, or concurrently.

 In the trigger, provide the following information: